Pay and deductions

 Holiday pay – most workers are legally entitled to a minimum of 5.6 weeks paid holiday per year (known as statutory leave entitlement or annual leave).

-Statutory Sick Pay – You may pay your employee as normal during any periods of sickness absences, depending on how you feel about such matters, but if you do not, you may need to pay them in line with the legal minimum requirements.
+Statutory Sick Pay – You may decide to pay your employee their normal pay during any periods of sickness absences, but if you don’t, you may need to pay them at least the basic legal minimum level.